GhayoorUlHaq/tipsi-stripe-with-custom-ui/testProject/README.md

 ## React Native APP with Custom UI ♡

-This is stripe backend in node.js.
-This will handle the Stripe.charges.create method.
+This is React Native mobile app to handle stripe payments with custom UI.

 #